mmodbasel/CP40_SAR/README.md

 ## Reference

-When using this source code, please cite the following paper: *to be filled*
+When using this source code, please cite the following paper: "Insight into mode-of-action and structural determinants of the compstatin family of clinical complement inhibitors", *Nature Communications*, 2022